By Digital Wellness Lab Ergonomics Team | How We Test

 Best for Posture

 Cushion Lab designed their Patented Ergonomic Seat Cushion with a split-tail layout specifically to float the tailbone and encourage anterior pelvic tilt.
-We found the extra-dense proprietary charcoal memory foam firmer than most competitors.
+We found the extra-dense proprietary charcoal memory foam firmer than most competitors, measuring at a highly supportive 4.0 PCF density.
 Measuring 18 by 15.5 inches, it cups the thighs and gently forces your hips into a neutral position.
 During our ergonomic assessments, testers with a habit of slouching reported immediate posture correction, as the contoured ridges physically prevent you from sliding forward.
+After four weeks of testing, the foam retained its exact shape without bottoming out.
 It includes a grippy silicone base that locks it onto slippery leather chairs without leaving residue.

 Keep in mind this cushion is heavily sculpted.
-Testers with larger builds found the pronounced thigh indentations slightly restrictive.
+Testers with larger builds found the pronounced thigh indentations slightly restrictive, preventing them from shifting their weight laterally.
 The velvet cover feels premium but traps pet hair and dust more easily than smooth meshes.
 However, if your primary goal is fixing poor desk posture and preventing lower back strain, the aggressive contouring delivers structural support that basic flat pads simply cannot match.

 3. ComfiLife Premium Comfort Seat Cushion